runi8240/dsc-project/README.md

 ## Data & Storage
 - SQLite: `data/app.db` (tables: users, telemetry, recommendations, feedback)
-- Telemetry, recommendations, and feedback rows now capture `user_id` for personalized ML.
+- Telemetry, recommendations, feedback, and user preference tables (`user_likes`, `user_blacklist`) capture `user_id` for personalized ML.
+- “Like” feedback snapshots track features of each track; the recommender keeps a running average to steer future picks toward similar songs near the current heart-rate intensity.
+- A rolling per-session history (default 5 tracks) prevents the same song from being recommended twice in one listening session; override via `SESSION_HISTORY_LIMIT`.
 - Disliked songs are tracked in `user_blacklist` so they are never re-recommended.
 - Local CSV: `data/data.csv` (seed tracks) is mirrored into object storage when the backend boots.
 If missing locally, it is downloaded from storage.
 - Raw telemetry snapshots are uploaded to MinIO under `raw-telemetry/` (not user-specific) and recommendations/feedback are stored by user ID.